 - Once we complete the outside edge of the puzzle, we moved on to another set of clues.

-- Are there any clues on frame that will help us how which pieces go where?
+- Are there any clues on a frame that will help us how which pieces go where?
 Clues like colors, pictures, or designs.

-If that seemed to be too hard for a particular puzzle, I asked my son put the piece that looked like they had details that match what he could see in the picture we had of the picture whole above the puzzle if they looked like are the top of the puzzle, below the puzzle if the looked like they belonged at the bottom of the puzzle and on the outside of the side that they looked like they belonged on.
+If that seemed to be too hard for a particular puzzle, I asked my son put the piece that looked like they had details that match what he could see in the picture we had of the picture whole above puzzle if they looked like the top of the puzzle, below the puzzle if they looked like they belonged at the bottom of the puzzle and on the outside of the side that they looked like they belonged on.

-All it took was teaching a him a few ways to attack the puzzles and questions to ask himself as he was completing them.
+All it took was teaching him a few ways to attack the puzzles and questions to ask himself as he was completing them.